England 1966 World Cup winner & Leeds United legend Jack Charlton dies aged 85 | Goal.com

 Charlton was part of the Three Lions squad that lifted the Jules Rimet Trophy after a famous 4-2 final victory over West Germany at Wembley in 1996.

+The former centre-back played in every match during England's run to glory, and amassed a total of 35 caps for his country before hanging up his boots.

-At club level, the former centre-back racked up a record 773 appearances for Leeds over the course of a 23-year career, establishing himself as one of the greatest central defenders in the history of English football.
+At club level, Charlton racked up a record 773 appearances for Leeds over the course of a 23-year career, establishing himself as one of the greatest central defenders in the history of English football.

 He also enjoyed considerable success in management, overseeing two World Cup campaigns with the Republic of Ireland between 1986 and 1996, while also enjoying stints at Middlesbrough, Sheffield Wednesday and Newcastle.